 Apart from being a stand-out cast member on Saturday Night Live, Tracy Morgan contributed to the hilarious Comedy Central (and now MTV) series named Crank Yankers.
 Tracy plays a character from the inner city named Spoonie Luv.
 Check out more about Spoonie Luv from up above here.

-Tracy Morgan is currently starring on the hit TV series 30 Rock with former SNL cast member Tina Fey.
+Tracy Morgan starred on the hit TV series 30 Rock with former SNL cast member Tina Fey.
 Tracy plays an almost-crazy (ironic?)
 TV star named Tracy Jordan.
 Tina Fey’s carachter Liz Lemon spends most of her time trying to keep Tracy Jordan out of trouble and on track.
 Seeing that 30 Rock is loosely based on the backstage antics at Saturday Night Live, it’s a wonder that Tracy’s character has a different last name at all.

 Tracy Morgan in Past News: